Nick Lees and Bob Sanders Reminisce about Paige Young.

 Diana/Paige had a friend and fellow horse lover at Van Nuys Junior High.

-Her name is Joan Edwards and she attended and graduated from Van Nuys High School in 1962.
 This should have been Diana/Paige’s graduation year also.
-She told me that she doesn’t remember seeing or talking to Diana after the end of their VNJH years, and that she only remembers her with the name Diana Cotterell.
+Joan told me that she doesn’t remember seeing or talking to Diana after the end of their VNJH years and she only remembers her with the name Diana Cotterell.

-Lake Havasu City, Arizona 1969
+Lake Havasu City, Arizona 1969 extremely rare image.

 Arizona Republic April 17, 1969

-Playmate Lisa Baker, Jonathan Winters
+Jonathan Winters

 The terms Playmate and Bunny became interchangeable in the media very quickly.
 Here is another example; ad from a Fresno mall appearance with Paige and Lisa Baker.